Anushree-naik/Food-Fork-Drink/README.md

 # Food-Fork-Drink

 React Native application for searching restaurants using a query given by the user.
-This application makes use of React Native with Hooks and React-Navigation
+This application makes use of React Native with Hooks and React-Navigation.

 ---
 ## Technology